ZovoTools

 Bcrypt vs Other Password Hashing Algorithms

 While bcrypt remains an excellent choice for password hashing, other algorithms have emerged.
 Scrypt (2009) adds memory-hardness to the cost factor, making it resistant to GPU and ASIC attacks.
-Argon2 (2015), the winner of the Password Hashing Competition, offers three variants optimized for different threat models and is considered the state of the art.
+Argon2 (2015), the winner of the Password Hashing Competition, offers three variants improved for different threat models and is considered the state of the art.
 PBKDF2, while widely deployed due to NIST endorsement, lacks memory-hardness and is generally considered less secure than bcrypt for equivalent computation time.

-For most applications, bcrypt provides robust security and has decades of real-world deployment without significant weaknesses.
+For most applications, bcrypt provides security and has decades of real-world deployment without significant weaknesses.
 Its widespread library support across virtually every programming language makes it a practical and reliable choice.
 If your framework supports Argon2 natively, it may be the better option for new projects, but bcrypt should not be considered outdated or insecure.

 Security Best Practices

 Never store passwords in plain text or using fast hash functions like MD5 or SHA-256.
-Always use a purpose-built password hashing function like bcrypt with a cost factor appropriate for your hardware.
+Always use a purpose- password hashing function like bcrypt with a cost factor appropriate for your hardware.
 Periodically increase the cost factor as hardware improves - most bcrypt libraries support transparent rehashing on successful login.
 Enforce minimum password length (at least 8 characters) and check passwords against known breach databases to prevent the use of commonly compromised passwords.

 Community Questions